Moses Hepburn

-Moses Garrison Hepburn Jr. (1832 – December 1, 1897) was an American politician, innkeeper, and businessman elected as the first African American town councilor of West Chester, Pennsylvania, in 1882.
+Moses Garrison Hepburn Jr. (c.
+1832 – December 1, 1897) was an American politician, innkeeper, and businessman elected as the first African American town councilor of West Chester, Pennsylvania, in 1882.
 In 1866, he founded the Magnolia House, the borough's only inn catering to African Americans, where he hosted Frederick Douglass and other Black luminaries.

 Early life and family

 His father, also Moses Hepburn, was the natural son of William Hepburn, a wealthy white slaveholder, and Esther, an enslaved woman, both from Alexandria, Virginia.
 His slaveholder father manumitted the mother and son and provided for them in his will.
 Moses Hepburn Sr. consequently became the wealthiest African American in Northern Virginia and erected the historic Moses Hepburn Rowhouses in Alexandria in 1856.
 When Hepburn Jr. was born in 1832, his father sent him to Pennsylvania to receive an education.
 The family moved to West Chester in 1853 after the US government retroceded Alexandria to Virginia in 1847.
 Virginia threatened the Hepburns with enforcement of the state's anti-literacy laws banning education of Black people.